Community Corrections Order (CCO) The Legislation:

 The offender may be in breach if they do not adhere to the conditions of their CCO or if they commit any further offending during the course of the order.

-The Court can also order a term of imprisonment (up to 3 months) to be followed by a CCO.
+The Court can also order a term of imprisonment to be followed by a CCO.

-1. When sentencing an offender in respect of one, or more than one, offence, a court may make a community correction order in addition to imposing a sentence of imprisonment only if—
+(1A) Subject to any specific provision relating to the offence, when sentencing an offender in respect of one, or more than one, offence to which clause 5 of Schedule 1 applies, a court may make a community correction order in addition to imposing any sentence of imprisonment.

 The Court is also able to order a work only CCO.
 In addition to treatment, supervision and unpaid community work, the Court may also order conditions such as: